Academic Research

 Sharif University of Technology

-I studied astrophysical sources that created high-energy elementary particles, electromagnetic and gravitational waves!
-The particles could be neutrinos which are rarely interacting and almost massless, or cosmic rays which are known to be charged particles such as protons or heavier nuclei.
+The elementary particles I studied were mainly neutrinos which are rarely interacting and almost massless, and cosmic rays which are known to be charged particles such as protons and heavier nuclei.
 The electromagnetic waves span over a wide range of wavelengths from radio to gamma-rays.
 The gravitational waves come from the most exotic phenomena in the universe such as binary black hole mergers.
-All these messengers bring useful information from Space.
+All these “messengers” bring useful information from Space.
 We detect them with our telescopes on the ground and satellites in space.
 Then we perform extensive analyses of big data to understand the physics of the universe.

-I searched for origins of high-energy neutrinos from IceCube Neutrino Observatory by performing X-ray (using NASA's Swift and NuStar satellite with my awarded telescope times) and gamma-ray (using NASA’s Fermi satellite) follow-up observations, whenever there was an exciting neutrino candidate.
-I also looked for sources emitting both gravitational waves and high-energy neutrinos.
+I searched for origins of high-energy neutrinos detected by the IceCube Neutrino Observatory by performing extensive follow-up observations using: NASA's Swift, NuStar, and Fermi satellites and by looking for sources emitting both gravitational waves and high-energy neutrinos.
 Gravitational waves were publicly announced by the LIGO/Virgo collaborations (LVC; See the public user guide).

 LIGO consists of two detectors, one in Livingston, Louisiana and one in Hanford, Washington.
 Virgo is located near Pisa in Italy.
 LVC is focused on direct detection of gravitational waves and study of the fundamental physics of gravity.
 The first ever gravitational wave signal was detected in 2015 from the merger of two black holes.
 This event was the start of a new era in gravitational wave physics and astronomy.